lokeshkumar-cmd/fastapi/ReadMe.txt

-base structure for fastapi for any organizational uses
+base structure for fastapi for any furture uses